fetchai/agents-aea/docs/index.md

 straightforward as web development became with the introduction of Django and Flask.

-The modularity of components in this framework facilitates their reuse as parts of other applications that might serve an entirely different set of needs.
+A modular design of components facilitates their reuse as parts of other applications that might serve an entirely different set of needs.
 The framework provided offers the user: